Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Security Analysis

 \section{Security Analysis}

-In this section, an attack model for the proposed system is outlined, followed by providing formal proof of security within this framework.
+Going back into the proposed timed-release cryptography system, this section outlines an attack model for the proposed system and provides formal proof of security within this framework.
 Moreover, a comparative analysis of different secret holder approaches is provided to demonstrate the advantage of the proposed system on critical security features.